wrapperband/FeathercoinWalletGuide/README.md

 **How are comments recorded in the Blockchain?**

-OP_RETURN opcode works at the byte level in a bitcoin transaction [Ref 3].
+OP_RETURN opcode works at the byte level in a bitcoin transaction.
 To prevent over flooding the transaction database with text messages the core-developers made the opcode OP_RETURN a valid opcode to be used in a bitcoin / feathercoin transaction, which allows 80 arbitrary bytes to be used in an un-spendable transaction.
 In 2014 that was educed to 40.

 **Find the comment**
 First find the "Transaction ID" of the Address with a message, from the transaction menu right click option  in the Feathercoin-qt wallet.